hgrif/cookiecutter-ds-python/README.md

     ├── notebooks/               <- Jupyter notebooks.
     │
     ├── paper
-    │   ├── .pandoc/             <- LaTeX templates and Fonts.
+    │   ├── .pandoc/             <- LaTeX templates and fonts.
 Ignore this directory unless you need to install fonts │   ├── appendix.md          <- Appendix for extra tables and figs if necessary.
     │   ├── draft.md             <- Draft of manuscript.
     │   ├── references.bib       <- References.